MattJColes/python-refreshers/README.md

 #### [Learn Python On AWS Workshop](https://catalog.us-east-1.prod.workshops.aws/workshops/3d705026-9edc-40e8-b353-bdabb116c89c/en-US)

 ## Week 3
 All about reading and writing data!
+AWS Glue reads and writes CSV's as a format so this week will be all about transforming CSV's and working with S3!

 #### Reading and Writing CSV's
 [Tutorial](https://realpython.com/python-interview-problem-parsing-csv-files/) - Start with this snippet for Reading and Writing CSV's: